ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

 FASTdesk
 ========

-FASTdesk is UKFast's Hosted Desktop As A Service solution, based on Citrix Receiver.
+FASTdesk is our desktop as a service (DaaS) solution, based on our award-winning hosting platform.
+It combines enterprise-grade infrastructure and hosting with market-leading Citrix desktop-virtualisation technology to provide a seamless all-in-one desktop experience regardless of the endpoint device hardware.
+Welcome to the Future.

 .. toctree::
    :maxdepth: 1